GamepadSquire

 Avoiding Irreversible Build Mistakes

 The skill system allows temporary skill boosts through consumable items, providing flexibility when you need to meet specific check requirements.
-Players receive skill points from completing major quest areas, not just character levels, giving you more opportunities to develop your character than you might expect.
+Players receive skill points from leveling up (primary source) and completing major quest areas (secondary source), giving you more opportunities to develop your character than you might expect.

 Step 2: Securing the Rookie's Reward (Early Game Advantage)